NixOS/nix.dev/source/tutorials/nix-language.md

 And how does the caller of this function know that it requires an attribute set with attributes `x`, `y`, `z`?

-Answering such questions requires a knowing the context in which a given expression is supposed to be used.
+Answering such questions requires knowing the context in which a given expression is supposed to be used.

 The Nix ecosystem and code style is driven by conventions.
 Most names you will encounter in Nix language code come from Nixpkgs: